geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Vain are his hopes, for in an adverse course
 " His spells rebounding with elastic force
 " Unlock the casket they secur'd before,
-" And the lost Veil compel him to restore ;
+" And the lost Veil compel him to restore;
 " Then cling to Hope, best solace of our pain,
-" Herself a blessing, if her dreams be vain ;
+" Herself a blessing, if her dreams be vain;
 " Nor dread the perils of the lonely road,
 " Or the dark horrors of his drear abode,
 " My watchful care thy safety shall provide,
 " Thy guard in danger, as in doubt thy guide."

-" He vanished : but that voice so sweet, so clear,
+" He vanished: but that voice so sweet, so clear,
 Yet thrilled with transport my delighted ear,
 I rose, and still a cloud of rich perfume,
 Shook from his wings, was floating in the room,
 And at my gate, a milk white palfry stood,
-With costly trappings harnessed for the road ;
+With costly trappings harnessed for the road;
 1 mounted, and discarding female fear,
 Placed my firm confidence in Ariel's care.
 Ail day I journey'd, but as evening fell,
-Trembling I wander'd thro' a woody dell ;
+Trembling I wander'd thro' a woody dell;
 No sound of life reliev'd my anxious ear,
 I look'd in vain, no sheltering roof was near, c 3